 The U-Value tool can be activated with the command U-Value in the menu Results or by clicking on the icon in the Toolbox flyout.
 Then select Equivalent U-Value as kind in the tool properties (cf. figure 1).
 When the tool is active, the mouse becomes a .

-To calculate the equivalent U-value over a surface edge, three steps are required:
+To calculate the equivalent U-value over a surface edge two clicks are required:

-If the SHIFT key is pressed while you define the surface line, then the first click sets start and endpoints automatically at the adjacent adiabatic edges (e.g. construction sections).
+If the Shift key is held down during the definition of the surface line, the first click automatically sets start and end points at the adjacent adiabatic edges (e.g., part cuts) and calculates the equivalent U value.

 The presentation of an equivalent U-value object can be defined in the Style list in the Equivalent U-Value tool properties (see figure 1).
 The list shows all styles for equivalent U-value objects that have previously been determined in the Styles flyout.